Public Vs. Private Education Loan Providers for Study Abroad

 • Valid Passport

-The following table elaborates a brief estimate upon how much Indian students would be charged while studying abroad:
+According to recent data in2025, the interest rates of different banks have changed.
+The following table elaborates a brief estimate of how much Indian students would be charged while studying abroad:

 Indian Public / Private Banks Interest Rates Minimum Loan Amount Loan Tenure